alecmkrueger/glider_ingest/docs/autoapi/glider_ingest/gridder/index.rst

       Ensures that the length of the input array is greater than the expected length.

-      Args:
-          values (list | np.ndarray): Input array to check. expected_length (int): Minimum required length.
+      :param values: Input array to check.

-      Raises:
+      :type values: list | np.ndarray
+      :param expected_length: Minimum required length.
+      :type expected_length: int

-          ValueError: If the length of `values` is less than or equal to `expected_length`.
+      :raises ValueError: If the length of `values` is less than or equal to `expected_length`.